The Rutgers subscription to IBISWorld provides access to two collections of reports: Industry Reports and Procurement Reports.

 More industry sectors are covered by Value Line and Value Line Historical Reports (Rutgers-restricted access) (previously available in print: Value Line Investment Survey (CAMDEN REF HG 4501 .V2; DANA, CARR Reference Desk)) but the overviews are shorter.

-Start with the Industry Statistics Portal from the US Census Bureau for access to many different data sets.
+Start with the Business Help Site from the US Census Bureau for access to many different data sets.
 You will need to know the NAICS (North American Industry Classification System) code for your industry.

 The Economic Census, conducted every five years, covers retail trade, wholesale trade, service industries, construction industries, manufactures, mineral industries, transportation, communications, utilities, and financial, insurance, and real estate industries.